 Sections 11.2, 11.3, and 11.5 go on to further designate requirements for electronic signatures and electronic record storage in detail.

 21 CFR Part 11 Section 11.10 is just for closed systems.
 There are separate compliance codes for open systems under Section 11.30.
 Open systems will be held to the same standards, so in addition to everything required for a closed system, there will be additional confirmation and security steps that need to take place.
 This is where the latitude comes in, often, as companies struggle to find the best way to get their systems in compliance based on their operations.
 It is often a joint effort between your life sciences organization and the software providers that you use.

 The Bottom Line

-CFR Part 21, Section 11.10, in summation, is responsible for outlining the use and storage of electronic signatures and records, including loss management procedures and preventive scans to ensure only authorized access is granted through the system.
-This must also include proper compliance training for employees that are using the electronic records and engaging in electronic signatures so that everyone is doing their part.
+In summation, CFR Part 21, Section 11.10, is responsible for outlining the use and storage of electronic signatures and records, including loss management procedures and preventive scans, to ensure only authorized access is granted through the system.
+This must also include proper compliance training for employees that are using electronic records and engaging in electronic signatures so that everyone is doing their part.

 At eLeaP, we have the best solutions for your LMS needs, including fully compliant solutions that meet all CFR requirements and guidelines so that we can best serve your life sciences organization, no matter what you need.
 Contact us today to see how we can help you.